Pforzheim: Post-World War II

 1945–1965: Pforzheim was gradually rebuilt, giving Pforzheim a quite modern look.
 In September 1951 the Northern Town Bridge (Nordstadtbrücke) was inaugurated (the ceremony was attended by then Federal President Prof. Dr. Theodor Heuss).
 Jahn Bridge followed in December 1951, Werder Bridge in May 1952, the rebuilt Goethe Bridge in October 1952, and the rebuilt Old Town Bridge was inaugurated in 1954.

 1955: On the occasion of the 500th birthday anniversary of Johannes Reuchlin, the city of Pforzheim established the Reuchlin Prize and awarded it for the first time in the presence of then President of the Federal Republic of Germany (West-Germany), Prof. Dr. Theodor Heuss.

 1961: Inauguration of the culture center "Reuchlinhaus", which from then on housed the Jewellery Museum, the Arts and Crafts Association, the City Library, the Homeland Museum (Heimatmuseum), and the City Archives.

 1968: On 10 July 1968, Pforzheim and its surrounding areas were hit by the Black Forest tornado, a rare F4 storm considered one of the worst in Germany in the 20th century.
-With wind speeds between 333 and 418 kilometers per hour and a path of around 30km, it destroyed more than 2,000 buildings in the city and caused damages of around 130 million DM.
+With wind speeds between 333 and 418 kilometers per hour and a path of around 30 km, it destroyed more than 2,000 buildings in the city and caused damages of around 130 million DM.
 Two people died in Ottenhausen and more than 200 people were injured.
 Across the town between Büchenbronn and Wurmberg, the storm caused severe damage to forest areas.
 During the first night and the following days French 3rd Hussar Regiment and the US Army soldiers, stationed at the Buckenberg Barracks, helped clear the streets of fallen trees (especially in the Buckenberg/Haidach area).
 It took about four weeks to carry out the most necessary repairs to buildings.
 The overhead electric contact wires for the electric trolley buses then still operating in town and the streetcar to the village of Ittersbach were never repaired, and those transport systems were retired.